8 Green Freight Trends to Watch in 2017

 Demand for greener freight transport is coming primarily from the largest companies.
-It’s coming from the Walmart’s and Whole Foods of the world, and the very large logistics companies.
-Once these services are set up, and capacity is established, it will be made available to smaller firms.
+It’s coming from the Walmarts and Whole Foods of the world, and the very large logistics companies.
+Once these services are set up, and capacity is established, they will be made available to smaller firms.

-2. Lowest cost freight transport will increasingly be lower emission as well
+2. Lowest cost freight transport will increasingly be lower emissions as well

 3. Demand will increase for short, highly efficient supply chains and purchasing localization

-Long distance shipping is generally energy intensive and wasteful.
+Long-distance shipping is generally energy-intensive and wasteful.
 In 2017 highly efficient firms will continue to source as locally as possible.
-Local sourcing can reduce energy use, air pollution and greenhouse gases, while also maintaining diverse local and regional economies.
+Local sourcing can reduce energy use, air pollution, and greenhouse gasses, while also maintaining diverse local and regional economies.
 Long supply chains, and the simultaneous import and export of the same commodity by a nation or region, should become increasingly uncompetitive once production and energy subsidies are removed.

 4. Long haul overland freight will increasingly move by rail for lower rates and emissions

-Air pollution in urban areas, especially nitrous oxides and particulates, are a leading cause of illness and hospitalization.
-Port cities are particularly impacted by transport related air pollution.
-As ports, cities and short haul carriers convert to lower emission natural gas and zero emission electric trucks, air quality improves dramatically.
-Important and long-lived greenhouse gases, including nitrous oxides, black carbon (from diesel engines) and CO2 emissions are also dramatically reduced with this new technology, as a secondary benefit.
+Air pollution in urban areas, especially nitrous oxides and particulates, is a leading cause of illness and hospitalization.
+Port cities are particularly impacted by transport-related air pollution.
+As ports, cities, and short-haul carriers convert to lower emission natural gas and zero-emission electric trucks, air quality improves dramatically.
+Important and long-lived greenhouse gasses, including nitrous oxides, black carbon (from diesel engines), and CO2 emissions are also dramatically reduced with this new technology, as a secondary benefit.

 Several of the largest global maritime shipping and logistics companies are now offering lower emission ocean shipping.
-Emission reductions are achieved through a combination of slower steaming and operational measures (which can reduce CO2 emissions 30% or more) and global use of low sulfur fuels and scrubber technology (which can reduce nitrous and sulfur oxide emissions by 85%+).
-Some firms, such as Nissan, are already using hybrid solar/diesel powered ships to transport vehicles across the Pacific.
-Unless these and other lower and zero emission technologies are quickly adopted through the industry, pollution from ships will continue to cause the death of an estimated 60,000 people per year (http://www.nature.com/news/pollution-three-steps-to-a-green-shipping-industry-1.19369), and global freight transport alone could grow to 30-50% of all greenhouse gas emissions by 2050.
-As freight shippers and consumers become aware of the climate risk and air pollution impacts of ocean shipping, demand for lower and zero emission shipping will grow rapidly.
+Emission reductions are achieved through a combination of slower steaming and operational measures (which can reduce CO2 emissions by 30% or more) and global use of low sulfur fuels and scrubber technology (which can reduce nitrous and sulfur oxide emissions by 85%+).
+Some firms, such as Nissan, are already using hybrid solar/diesel-powered ships to transport vehicles across the Pacific.
+Unless these and other lower and zero-emission technologies are quickly adopted through the industry, pollution from ships will continue to cause the death of an estimated 60,000 people per year, and global freight transport alone could grow to 30-50% of all greenhouse gas emissions by 2050.
+As freight shippers and consumers become aware of the climate risk and air pollution impacts of ocean shipping, demand for lower and zero-emission shipping will grow rapidly.

 Solar/diesel hybrid and 100% solar electric airships are already moving air freight.
-Multiple companies are now producing these new vehicles which have the potential to profoundly disrupt conventional air freight, offering much higher payloads, service to remote regions without roads or airports, and low and zero emission intercontinental freight transport at much higher speeds that ocean shipping.
+Multiple companies are now producing these new vehicles which have the potential to profoundly disrupt conventional air freight, offering much higher payloads, service to remote regions without roads or airports, and low and zero-emission intercontinental freight transport at much higher speeds than ocean shipping.